UTC --:--:--

 The detail block

 confidenceDetail is a discriminated union by mode: forecast, historical or climate.
 The fields you get depend on which scoring surface produced the response.
+The values below are illustrative.

 {